- What is PCO?

 Optimizing the Thank You Page

-In fact, the opportunity for nurturing and retaining the visitor who’s converted has just begun if you properly optimize your Thank You pages and emails.
+In fact, the opportunity for nurturing and retaining the visitor who’ve converted on your landing page has just begun.
+You can only successfully nurture and retain customers if you properly optimize your Thank You pages and emails.

-The Thank You page is exactly what its name suggests; it’s a page that offers a note of thanks to visitors after they click the landing page CTA button.
-A thank you; email serves the same purpose as the Thank You page.
+The Thank You page is just what its name suggests; it’s a page that says thank you to visitors after they click the landing page CTA button.
+The thank you page is simultaneously followed by a thank you email, which serves the same purpose as the Thank You page.

-This is the page the visitor comes to after they click the CTA button:
+This is the page the visitor sees after they click the ‘Register’ CTA button:

-The headline ‘Webinar Registration Approved’ is appropriate, but it doesn’t give visitors that warm and fuzzy feeling they need to have to know that they’ve just made a good decision.
-There’s a description of the webinar, and an option to cancel the registration, but, there’s no thank you note, no personalized copy that could cultivate a relationship with the visitor.
+The headline ‘You’re registered’ is appropriate, but it doesn’t give visitors that warm and fuzzy feeling they need to have to know that they’ve just made a good decision.
+There’s no thank you note, no personalized copy that could cultivate a relationship with the visitor.

 What we have here is a missed conversion opportunity.